wildonion/dortzio/README.md

 > Remember to

-* Update nginx config file inside `config` folder related to the `youwho.club` with the latest IP range of Iran by downloading all IP addresses from `https://www.ip2location.com/free/visitor-blocker`
+* Update nginx config file inside `config` folder related to the `dortzio.com` with the latest IP range of Iran by downloading all IP addresses from `https://www.ip2location.com/free/visitor-blocker`

 * Use the `root` user for all setups since this project assumes that you are completely a root :)